orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

 Difficulty:  Easy

 1. Create an issue request.
-2. Use pastebin or gist to submit a patch.
+2. Use pastebin or gist to submit a patch(s) or ebuild(s).
-3. Link the patch to your issue request.
+3. Link the patch(s) or ebuild(s) to your issue request.

+If you submit a ebuild this way, you still need to follow the rules below.

 ### Pull request